RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 #### Trade offs

-The only trade off of converting big hashes to small hashes is that it increase the complexity in your code.
+Converting big hashes to small hashes increases the complexity of your code.

 ### Switch from Set to Bloom filter, cuckoo filter, or HyperLogLog